-Here are some questions your brand should be asking itself:
+Here are some important questions your brand should be asking itself:

 90% of smartphone users expressed their uncertainty of any specific brands they want to purchase from when they begin to look for information online.
-Which only means one thing: consumers these days are not as loyal a bunch.
-We now have, in our hands, a global search directory for every product – easily sortable by price, reviews, and how much value you provide.
+This only means one thing: consumers these days are not as loyal a bunch.
+We now have, in our hands, a global search directory for every product — easily sortable and filtered by price, reviews, and how much value it provides.

-Brands these days cannot survive by just being reactive – but to step out and be proactive.
+Brands these days cannot survive by just being reactive.
+They have to step out and be proactive.
 Seek out the potential micro-moments for your consumers and anticipate them.
-When those moments occur, your brands should already be prepared and committed to help.
+When those moments occur, your brands should already be committed to help.

 Studies have shown that by simply showing up in mobile search results, brand awareness can be increased by up to 46%!

 Are you useful for your customers?